Planet Impact

 Stop Dredging the Earth

 Glass turns right back into sand.
-So why are we still ripping up ecosystems for new sand while Nashville's glass gets hauled 250 miles to Atlanta, or quietly dumped in a landfill?
+So why are we still ripping up ecosystems for new sand while Nashville's glass gets quietly landfilled or shipped elsewhere?
 We close that loop locally.

-Founded in Nashville, Glass Continuum intercepts glass waste before it reaches landfills, where it would sit for a million years.
-We transform it into landscaping sand, manufacturing cullet, and custom-colored aggregates for artists and builders.
-Every piece of glass we process is a piece that isn't polluting our world.
+We intercept glass before it reaches the landfill and transform it into sand, cullet, and custom aggregates for builders and artists.
+Every piece we process is a piece that isn't buried forever.

 That's the gap Glass Continuum was built to fill.
-We evaluated the lessons of the past (both good and bad).
-Then chose glass.
-Deliberately.
-Because some materials are just worth it.
+We chose glass deliberately, because some materials are just worth it.

 We intercept waste glass from Nashville's restaurants, bars, hotels, and construction sites before it hits the landfill.